thindil/nish/README.md

 #### Use database for store all data related to the shell

-This may look like overkill, but the shell uses sqlite for store all its data.
+This may look like overkill, but the shell uses SQLite for store all its data.
 For now, it is only the shell's aliases, but with time there will be more.
 At this moment it is very experimental feature.
 If it doesn't work, it will be replaced.